 Adaptive sync technology is one of the coolest new additions for game monitors, but the proprietary nature of the two big graphics manufacturers means it can get a little complicated.
 Adaptive sync tech helps make up for any weaknesses in your GPU to smooth out rough edges and prevent too much blurring.

-What adaptive sync you want with your display will come down solely to what sort of graphics card you use.
+The extent of adaptive sync you’ll want with your display will come down solely to what sort of graphics card you use.
 If you have an NVIDIA chip, you’re going to want to aim for G-Sync support.
 If you have an AMD chip, you’ll want to aim for a display with AMD FreeSync.
 Both AMD FreeSync and G-Sync are proprietary, so you won’t get any value out of G-Sync or FreeSync unless you have the right graphical processor and the proper display.

 There are a surprising amount of considerations to think about when you’re looking to buy a monitor for your favorite games, but it doesn’t need to be intimidating.
 Consider how you prefer to game, and that will determine whether visual features like HDR are important or whether you should pay more attention to response time and refresh rate.